trakx/github-actions/README.md

 ## Actions

-### publish-container-image
+### build-publish-container-image
-Build and publishes a container image to the registry (Docker by default).
+Builds and publishes a container image to the registry (Docker by default).
 The `.csproj` file must contain the `<EnableSdkContainerSupport>true</EnableSdkContainerSupport>` tag.

 ### dependabot-automerge